mhslinks/mhslinks.github.io/README.md

     - type: small

         body:
-            - text: "I'm small and irrelevant, just like the IT Executive :("
+            - text: "This is small text."
 ---
 ```